civol/HDLRuby/tuto/tutorial_sw.md

    - You may have noticed that the initial value of reduce is set to a 4-bit 0 (`_h0`, since a hexadecimal digit is 4-bit).
 If this value is not set, the data type of the elements will be used for the additions, in this case, 1-bit (and a 1-bit addition is actually an exclusive or).

-   - While the count of the bits is a single-line statement, it is executed like a usual sequencer loop and therefore requires 8 clock cycles for completing.
+   - While the count of the bits is a single-line statement, it is executed like a usual sequencer loop and therefore requires 8 clock cycles to complete.

- * Fill array `ar` from input `sin` one byte per cycle then sort it and outputs its content one byte per cycle.
+ * Fill array `ar` from input `sin` one byte per cycle then sort it and output its content one byte per cycle.

     ```ruby
     input :clk,:start